Buddha Air

 Buddha Air Pvt.
-Ltd (बुद्ध एयर) is an airline based in Jawalakhel, Lalitpur, Nepal, near Patan.
-It operates domestic as well as international services within Nepal and India, serving mainly large towns and cities in Nepal.
-It operates 33 routes to 14 destinations in Nepal and to Varanasi, India.
-Its main base is Tribhuvan International Airport, Kathmandu.
-It was the largest domestic carrier in terms of passengers carried in 2020.
+Ltd (बुद्ध एयर) is an airline based in Lalitpur, Nepal.
+It operates domestic flights within Nepal as well as international services to Varanasi, India, from its main base in Tribhuvan International Airport, Kathmandu.
+It was the largest domestic carrier in terms of passengers carried in 2023.
+It is currently on the list of airlines banned in the European Union like all other airlines in Nepal.

 History

-The airline was established on 23 April 1996 as a Private Limited Company by Surendra Bahadur Basnet, a retired Supreme Court judge and former government minister; and his son Birendra Bahadur Basnet.
-The name of the airline is derived from the Sanskrit word 'Buddha', a title used for the much revered Siddhartha Gautama.
+The airline was established on 23 April 1996 as a private limited company by Surendra Bahadur Basnet, a retired Supreme Court judge and former government minister; and his son, Birendra Bahadur Basnet.
+The name of the airline is derived from the Sanskrit word Buddha, a title used for the much revered Siddhartha Gautama.
 Operations commenced on 11 October 1997 with a sightseeing flight to Mount Everest using a brand new Beechcraft 1900D.
-In 2001, the airline partnered with the Bhutanese flag carrier Drukair by whom an aircraft was chartered.
-Within ten years the company had expanded to a fleet of seven 1900Ds.
-In 2008 a loan from the International Finance Corporation allowed the company to expand further by purchasing two ATR 42 aircraft.
-Buddha Air took delivery of its first 70-seat ATR 72-212 in June 2010.
+In 2001, the airline partnered with the Bhutanese flag carrier Drukair to charter flights during the peak tourist season.
+Within ten years, the company had expanded to a fleet of seven 1900Ds.
+In 2008, a loan from the International Finance Corporation allowed the company to expand further by purchasing two ATR 42 aircraft.
+Buddha Air took delivery of its first 72-seat ATR 72 in June 2010.

-In 2020, Buddha Air announced first plans to enter the rural aviation market in Nepal by serving smaller STOL-airfields by Fall 2021.
-This subsidiary called Yashodhara Air was set up in January 2021 with the aim of operating by 2022.

 International operations

-Buddha Air became the first international airline to operate charters to Paro Airport in Bhutan in August 2010.
+Buddha Air became the first international airline to operate charter flights to Paro Airport in Bhutan in August 2010.

-In 2011, Buddha Air began international flights from Pokhara Airport to Chaudhary Charan Singh International Airport in Lucknow, India, however these flights were discontinued soon after.
+In 2011, Buddha Air began international flights from Pokhara Airport to Chaudhary Charan Singh International Airport in Lucknow, India; however, these flights were discontinued soon after.
 The airline also announced plans to fly to New Delhi's Indira Gandhi International Airport in the future.
-Internationally, Varanasi Airport is also seasonally served from Tribhuvan International Airport.
+Current international operations are limited to seasonal flights to Varanasi.

 Destinations

-Buddha Air flies to the following destinations as of November 2020.
+Buddha Air flies to the following destinations as of August 2024.

 Buddha Air also operates scheduled mountain sightseeing flights from Kathmandu to Mount Everest range and from Pokhara to the Annapurna Massif.
 The flights usually depart in the early morning hours and return to the respective airports one hour later.

 Fleet

 Current fleet

-Buddha Air's fleet consists of the following aircraft (as of March 2022).
-The airline has planned to add 3 Airbus A320 aircraft by 2022.
+As of August 2025, Buddha Air operates the following aircraft: